pivotal/docs-tap/scst-scan/custom-ivs-samples.md

 To use one of the samples:

 1. Copy the sample YAML into a file named `custom-ivs.yaml`.
+Some scanners (e.g. Carbon Black, Snyk, and Prisma Scanner) require specific credentials to scan that need to be specified in the included secret.
 2. Obtain the one or more necessary images.
 For example, an image containing the scanner.
 3. Edit these common fields of your ImageVulnerabilityScan: